micmejia/bible-dump/AMPC/Jeremiah/Jer 7.md

-The children gather wood, the fathers kindle the fire, and the women knead the dough, to make cakes for the [^b]queen of heaven; and they pour out drink offerings to other gods, that they may provoke Me to anger!
+The children gather wood, the fathers kindle the fire, and the women knead the dough, to make cakes for the queen of heaven; and they pour out drink offerings to other gods, that they may provoke Me to anger!